 Malcolm Vardy - Noise and Vibration Consulting Engineer

-I'm an independent specialist in noise and vibration within the automotive industry and have 11 years experience in the field.
-I am not tied to any consultancy so feel free to contact me on or by phone on 01234 881152.
-If I was forced to be completely honest the automotive industry isn't doing so well in 2009 so I'd happily pass some of the automotive techniques and technology on to other fields of NVH.
+I'm an independent specialist in noise and vibration in the automotive industry and have 26 years experience in the field.
+I am not tied to any consultancy so feel free to contact me on or by phone on 07446 144142.

 Curriculum Vitae - Malcolm Vardy